We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Safe: It’s pH neutral, environmentally safe, and has the GREENGUARD Gold stamp of approval.

-Focus on Floors: Bona has been dedicated to floor care for nearly 100 years and is trusted by millions across the globe.
+Focus on Floors: Bona has been dedicated to floor care for nearly 100 years, and millions of people across the globe trust it on their floors.

 Sure, you could save money by using a mixture of water and vinegar, lemon, tea, or whatever the DIY blogs are telling you these days.
 But in doing so, you put your precious hardwoods at risk of serious long-term damage.